 KEEL Vodka Offers Lower-Calorie Spirits for Summer Cocktails

-The Rhode Island-based spirit is expanding its distribution and honing in on health-conscious drinkers.
+The Rhode Island-based spirit homes in on health-conscious drinkers.

 A strict diet doesn’t have to mean no drinking.
 Especially now that warmer weather is approaching, there’s nothing better than enjoying a refreshing cocktail in the great outdoors.
 There are plenty of light beers on the market but what about a lower-calorie spirit?
 KEEL vodka, created by two Rhode Islanders, has been breaking into that category with its lower-proof vodka that is non-GMO, gluten free, zero carbs, zero sugar and only fifty-eight calories per serving.
 It even sports a nutrition label that lists all ingredients, including non-GMO certified potatoes and water sourced straight from the Rocky Mountains through an aquifer that runs under its distillery.

 KEEL was created by Bill Dessel and Tom McGowan, who grew up sailing in Rhode Island.
 Dessel is from Barrington and McGowan’s from Newport, and they met at Boston College.
-The idea for KEEL originally started at Dessel’s Barrington restaurant, Billy’s, where the former owner saw a lot of innovation in beer products, but the spirits side wasn’t catching up.
+The idea for KEEL originally started at Dessel’s Barrington restaurant, Billy’s, which closed in April 2021.
+The former owner saw a lot of innovation in beer products, but the spirits side wasn’t catching up.
 He noticed a lot of sugary vodkas in flavors like cotton candy, but what he really wanted was a lighter spirit.

 McGowan stepped in to help Dessel fill a hole in the market.
 “I said, ‘Bill, Bud Light is the number one seller at the restaurant, why doesn’t this cross over to spirits?’ ” McGowan says.
 “This concept is so popular, why not do it in the spirit world?
 If Grey Goose or Kettle One had a light version, we would drink it all the time.”